stuntrally/stuntrally3/docs/Building-old.md

 Get MyGui-Next, my fork of MyGui on branch `ogre3`.
 I follow its build guide [here](https://github.com/cryham/mygui-next/tree/ogre3).

-It needs to have set (should be by default):
+No need to set, it is so by default:
    - MYGUI_RENDERSYSTEM: 8 - Ogre 3.x
    - MYGUI_USE_FREETYPE: yes
    - all MYGUI_BUILD*: no